Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Simulation Studies

-It can be seen from Figure \ref{fig:simu} that the proposed DJQE is very efficient and outperforms all competing methods in almost all cases.
+The average estimated value and its standard deviation over 100 replicates are illustrated in Figure \ref{fig:simu} for different methods, with detailed values reported in Table \ref{table:1} in Appendix \ref{add:exp_res}.
+In addition, we provide the size of the final estimated partition under DJL in Table \ref{table:add1} in Appendix \ref{add:exp_res}, which is much smaller than $m$ in most cases.
+It can be seen from Figure \ref{fig:simu} that the proposed DJL method is very efficient and outperforms all competing methods in almost all cases.
 We note that the proposed method performs reasonably well even when the sample size is small ($n=50$).
-In contrast, two kernel-based methods fail to accurately estimate the value even in some cases when $n=300$.
-Among the two kernel-based OPE approaches, we observe that the method developed by \citet{kallus2018policy} performs better in general.
+In contrast, kernel-based methods fail to accurately estimate the value even in some cases when $n=300$.
+Among the three kernel-based OPE approaches, we observe that the method developed by \citet{su2020adaptive} performs better in general.
+A potential limitation of our method is that it takes a longer computational time than the method of \citet{colangelo2020double}.
+To speed up the dynamic programming algorithm, for instance, the total variation or group-fused-lasso-type penalty can be used as a surrogate of the $L_0$ penalty to reduce the computational complexity \citep[see e.g.,][]{harchaoui2010multiple}.